Kriegsmarine: World War II

 From late 1944 until the end of the war, the surviving surface fleet of the Kriegsmarine (heavy cruisers: Admiral Scheer, Lützow, Admiral Hipper, Prinz Eugen, light cruisers: Nürnberg, Köln, Emden) was heavily engaged in providing artillery support to the retreating German land forces along the Baltic coast and in ferrying civilian refugees to the western Baltic Sea parts of Germany (Mecklenburg, Schleswig-Holstein) in large rescue operations.
-Large parts of the population of eastern Germany fled the approaching Red Army out of fear for Soviet retaliation (mass rapes, killings and looting by Soviet troops did occur).
+Large parts of the population of eastern Germany fled the approaching Red Army out of fear for Soviet retaliation (mass rapes, killings, and looting by Soviet troops did occur).
 The Kriegsmarine evacuated two million civilians and troops in the evacuation of East Prussia and Danzig from January to May 1945.
 It was during this activity that the catastrophic sinking of several large passenger ships occurred: Wilhelm Gustloff and Goya were sunk by Soviet submarines, while Cap Arcona was sunk by British bombers, each sinking claiming thousands of civilian lives.
 The Kriegsmarine also provided important assistance in the evacuation of the fleeing German civilians of Pomerania and Stettin in March and April 1945.

 A desperate measure of the Kriegsmarine to fight the superior strength of the Western Allies from 1944 was the formation of the Kleinkampfverbände (Small Battle Units).
 These were special naval units with frogmen, manned torpedoes, motorboats laden with explosives and so on.
 The more effective of these weapons and units were the development and deployment of midget submarines like the Molch and Seehund.
-In the last stage of the war, the Kriegsmarine also organized a number of divisions of infantry from its personnel.
+In the last stage of the war, the Kriegsmarine also organised a number of divisions of infantry from its personnel.

 Between 1943 and 1945, a group of U-boats known as the Monsun Boats (Monsun Gruppe) operated in the Indian Ocean from Japanese bases in the occupied Dutch East Indies and Malaya.
-Allied convoys had not yet been organized in those waters, so initially many ships were sunk.
+Allied convoys had not yet been organised in those waters, so initially many ships were sunk.
 However, this situation was soon remedied.
 During the later war years, the Monsun Boats were also used as a means of exchanging vital war supplies with Japan.

-During 1943 and 1944, due to Allied anti-submarine tactics and better equipment the U-boat fleet started to suffer heavy losses.
+During 1943 and 1944, due to Allied anti-submarine tactics and better equipment, the U-boat fleet started to suffer heavy losses.
 The turning point of the Battle of the Atlantic was during Black May in 1943, when the U-boat fleet started suffering heavy losses and the number of Allied ships sunk started to decrease.
-Radar, longer range air cover, sonar, improved tactics and new weapons all contributed.
+Radar, longer range air cover, sonar, improved tactics, and new weapons all contributed.
 German technical developments, such as the Schnorchel, attempted to counter these.
 Near the end of the war a small number of the new Elektroboot U-boats (types XXI and XXIII) became operational, the first submarines designed to operate submerged at all times.
 The Elektroboote had the potential to negate the Allied technological and tactical advantage, although they were deployed too late to see combat in the war.